rrohm/fx-actions/README.md

 fx-actions
 ==========

-A small but versatile framework for speeding up development of JavaFX/FXML applications,  use declarative syntax for binding actions to the UI controls, for a clean separation of logic and presentation and more fun with JavaFX.
+A small but versatile framework for speeding up development of JavaFX/FXML applications: use a declarative syntax for binding actions to the UI controls, for a clean separation of logic and presentation and more fun with JavaFX.